mikegeyser/self/src/article/2019/11/2019-11-06-live-coding-secrets.md

 ### Suspension of disbelief

 When someone shows you a snippet of code, and tells you that's all you need to be able to do something - you are well within your right to be skeptical.
-I've often attempted something following a presentation, and found myself disappointed that it doesn't necessarily work as advertised.
+I've often attempted to replicate some code from presentation, and found myself disappointed that it doesn't necessarily work as advertised.
 On the other side, as a speaker, I've tried to fit code on a slide and wrestled with how much can be stripped away before all nuance and meaning is lost.

 Live coding requires you, as a speaker, to present inherently practical examples.
 It has to be a thing that you can type out (one way, or another) within a time limit, and it has to illustrate the point that you're trying to make.
 These are hard constraints, but are very liberating in their own way.
-You have to pare down your implementation to the minimal viable example of how something could work
+You have to pare down your implementation to the minimal viable example of of a thing that works.
+You have to brutally apply Occam's razor to your talk, and cut away any detail that can distract from the focus of your talk.

-- Compelling way to explain implementation.
-  - Inherently practical examples.
-- Suspension of disbelief
-  - Seeing is believing.
-If it can be done live in a talk, then it must be accessible.
-- Alternatives
-  - A lot can go wrong.
-  - Audience of inconsistent background.
-  - Rules behind showing code still apply.
-    - Max 7 lines of code per slide.
+This means that live coding can be a very compelling way to illustrate implementation, and creates this suspension of disbelief within the audience.
+They have seen you do 'the thing' therefore: 1) 'the thing' is real, and 2) there is nothing stopping them from going home and doing 'the thing'.
+This facet alone, the ability to encourage people to go and try what you've been talking about, it immensely rewarding.

+### On the other hand...

+Let's be real, there is a lot that can go wrong; some of it you can control, but much of it you can't.
+Just because you can't control it, doesn't mean that you can't prepare for the eventuality, and turn a bad situation into an amazing talk.
+The rest of this article will essentially concentrate on preparation and execution.

+> I would like to call out the single hardest factor to control: the audience.
+Many a good talk has struggled to land, purely because the wrong audience was sitting in the room.
+At smaller, or more specialised conferences, this may not be a concern, but at the larger developer events it is a real problem.
+You're likely going to speak at a an audience of wildly different backgrounds and levels of expertise, and it's something you're going to have to prepare for.

 ## Preparation